How much does an AC capacitor cost?

 Window AC unit capacitor cost

 Window AC capacitor prices are $100 to $250 for professional replacement or $10 to $50 for the part alone.
 Window AC units use the same start and run capacitors found in central AC and HVAC systems.
-New window AC installation costs $300 to $1,100.
+A new window AC unit costs $300 to $1,100, including installation.

 What does an air conditioner capacitor do?